dodosaurus/endurance-legends/README.md

 - coins could be spend also on upgrade the cards - card will become 3D? or we unlock variation of the card
 - to create "golden" version of the card we could use AI somehow (some stabe diffusion model, to alter the graphic in defined way)
 - each card then can have golden/platinum/diamond version, each will be more expensive, and athlete would need to sport his way to be able to upgrade such cards

-PRIO
-- [ ] if activities fetch return 200 activites, we need to re-fetch with oldest activity's timestamp and check if there isn't more
-- [ ] rework the dashboard loading - mainly after card opening, the coin balance refresh and collection size refresh
-  - we need to rework whole fetching mechanism - to fetch often but in small calls, instead of doing one big call and clogging whole site at the start
-  - so for cards only user will be fetched, for activity table only activites - this way Suspense will probably work (problematic at first tries...)
-- [ ] confetti when opening card pack (add more visual funniness)

 Collection:
 - [ ] enhance new badge - or add new grids to collection (last opened, opened in last 24 hours)